Last updated on September 29th, 2021

 - Justice of the peace

 Medical Practitioner or GP seemed like a good starting point because (1) he/she are easily accessible and (2) he/she usually know you and your family for a significant amount of time.
-As I found out though, not all medical practitioners or in fact anyone is legally compelled to endorse identity declarations.
-Some GPs do while some don’t.
-Unfortunately, my GP belonged to the latter category.
+As I found out though, not all medical practitioners endorse identity declarations.
+Though, my GP was willing to sign he was not an Australian citizen.

 So the next feasible option was to go to Pharmacist.
 I went to the Chemist Warehouse but again luck was against me.
 The lady at the counter told me that they don’t endorse the identity declaration forms and photos.

 Justice of the peace or JP was next on the list.
 The role of the JP is similar to the notary public albeit with limited authority.
 Many of my friends said they got their documents endorsed from a JP.
 So I was pretty sure that this will work.
 The JPs are usually available on certain days at a local community centre or a police station.

 So, one evening, after confirming timings from Google, I visited the nearest community centre with my babies.
 Based on my experience in India, I thought the JP will be sitting in a cabin or something.
 To my surprise, the JP was out at the reception doing the endorsements.